Use AND, OR & NOT between phrases to enable a boolean search

 Ann Moffatt

-Ann was Dame Stephanie Shirley’s first lieutenant at Freelance Programmers before being headhunted to Australia, to sort out a mega-project gone wrong.
+Ann was Dame Stephanie Shirley’s first lieutenant at Freelance Programmers before being headhunted to Australia.
 She is a Fellow of both the Australian Computer Society and the British Computer Society.
 In 2002, Ann was inducted into the Australian ICT Hall of Fame and in 2011, into the Pearcey Hall of Fame, for lifetime achievement in the ICT industries.
-The University of Southern Queensland awarded her an Honorary Doctorate, in May 2006 and Microsoft list her as one of 12 Australian Innovators.
+Microsoft list her as one of 12 Australian Innovators.

 13 December 2021